danhetrick/ircpatch/README.md

 [irc-patch.pl](https://github.com/danhetrick/ircpatch/blob/unstable/irc-patch.pl "irc-patch.pl") is the main program, a Perl script.
 To use, either create a patchfile named *default.patch* in the same directory as the script, and run it, or create a patchfile with a different name and run *irc-patch.pl* with the patchfile's filename as the first (and only) argument.

+### example.patch

-###[example.patch](https://github.com/danhetrick/ircpatch/blob/unstable/example.patch "example.patch") is an example of a patchfile:  every "server" element causes the bot to connect to a server, and every "channel" element causes the bot to join a channel.
+[example.patch](https://github.com/danhetrick/ircpatch/blob/unstable/example.patch "example.patch") is an example of a patchfile:  every "server" element causes the bot to connect to a server, and every "channel" element causes the bot to join a channel.
 Eached patched channel will only be able to "talk" to their identically named counterparts (so, "#mychannel" on EFnet and "#mychannel" on Undernet, if patched, will only have messages relayed to each other;  if "#otherchannel" is patched on both networks by the same bot, it will only be able to "talk" to "#otherchannel", and "#mychannel" will only be able to "talk" to "#mychannel").
 Patchfiles are XML based, and feature a number of elements, some required, and some not:

 * _Required patchfile elements_:
   * `channel` - Sets the channel to relay.
 At least one channel element is required.